-Despite promising results, the lack of robust mechanistic evidence and the limitations of large-scale, powerful clinical trials using nutritional therapeutics has resulted in dietary interventions being largely overlooked in the clinic, particularly in the context of cancer treatment.
+Despite promising results, the lack of robust mechanistic evidence and the limitations of large-scale, powerful clinical trials using nutritional therapeutics has resulted in dietary interventions (see Glossary) being largely overlooked in the clinic, particularly in the context of cancer treatment.
 The lack of well-controlled studies evaluating diet in patients, as well as complications in current studies due to ambiguous criteria for enrolment and grouping of patients with heterogeneous metabolic and tumor profiles, have likely obscured the efficacy of nutritional therapeutics in patients who are fit to benefit from them.
 Nevertheless, the push toward nutritional therapeutics in oncology has been set in motion, with an increased scientific effort aiming to characterize the underlying mechanisms behind the effects of dietary interventions in cancer.
 The resulting knowledge is being used to inform extensive randomized clinical trials evaluating the effects of diet on tumor growth, progression, and therapy, with the goal to apply specific personalized dietary regimes to improve cancer outcomes through precision nutrition (see Outstanding questions).

 In this review, we provide an overview of the state-of-the-art nutritional therapeutics in translational oncology by outlining the current evidence for diet-cancer interactions and describing the known axes through which dietary interventions can influence the process of tumorigenesis, including nutrient metabolism, growth signalling, antitumor immunity, diet-microbiota interactions, and inflammation (Figure 1).
 We also provide insight into the main dietary regimes proposed to have anticancer effects, such as calorie restriction (CR), the ketogenic diet (KD), and intermittent fasting, exploring the rationale behind their selection and the preclinical data supporting their therapeutic value.
 Finally, we give our perspective on the current state of nutritional therapeutics in clinical usage by reviewing recent trials exploring the safety and feasibility of dietary interventions, as well as ongoing and future trials that aim to determine the effects that these interventions have on the clinical outcomes of patients with cancer.